How we are run

 Director of Nature Recovery Networks - Andrew Pollard

-Andrew’s role is to lead the development of our Living Landscapes and Seas programmes to deliver large-scale wildlife conservation works and run Dorset Wildlife Trust’s visitor centres.
-Andrew has worked for Dorset Wildlife Trust since 2003, when he returned to the county he grew up in.
-Before starting with the Trust, Andrew held posts relating to biodiversity conservation with a number of organisations including Plymouth University, Kent County Council and Somerset Environmental Records Centre.
-Andrew and his young family enjoy all that the greatest county in the world has to offer; whether that’s hunting heathland insects or kayaking along Dorset’s rich coastline.
+Andrew has worked for Dorset Wildlife Trust since 2003, when he returned to the county he spent his childhood in.
+Before starting with the Trust he held posts relating to biodiversity conservation with a number of organisations including Plymouth University, Kent County Council and Somerset Environmental Records Centre.
+Andrew and his family enjoy all that the greatest county in the world has to offer; whether that’s wildlife watching or kayaking along Dorset’s rich coastline.

 Public Documents